 When you meditate, you practice self-awareness.
 You acknowledge which thoughts come and go in your mind so that you can have a clearer perspective on the way you think.
 This is an extremely powerful tool, as you can then learn how to control those negative thoughts.
 In fact, research has shown that consistent meditation reprograms neural pathways in the brain, helping us to regulate certain emotions such as stress and anxiety.

-When you practice meditation, you reach what is called a ‘flow’ state where you mind is in complete harmony with itself.
+When you practice meditation, you reach what is called a ‘flow’ state.
+This is where your mind is in complete harmony with itself.
 In this flow state, you are training your mind to stay focused for a certain period of time.
 This is just like the equivalent of weightlifting for your attention span!
 Studies have shown that people who meditate for short durations are more focused than individuals who do not meditate at all.

 Sleep disturbances are more prevalent in older adults and often go untreated.
 According to a study, it was shown that mindfulness meditation had some clinical usefulness to provide a remedy for moderate sleep problems.
 The research found that through participating in regular meditation, older adults experienced better sleep quality.